-The OSPI team is your partner in this era of pathway-based learning in caring, engaging environments where all students are supported to prepare for life beyondhigh school.
+The OSPI team is your partner in the pathway-based learning happening within your district's comprehensive school counseling programs.
+Our goal is to assist your efforts to provide caring and engaging environments where all students are supported to prepare for life beyond high school.